Paris Placement Program 2016 FAQs

 You will need to attach to your online application:

 - A copy of your resume

-- A copy of your official academic transcript (this must be your official record, a statement of results downloaded from MyUni will not be accepted)
+- A copy of your official academic transcript (this must be your official record, a statement of results downloaded from Sydney Student will not be accepted)

 - An image of your passport identification page.

 Your academic referee should be a lecturer, tutor etc. who has taught you in the last two years.
 They should be able to refer to your capacity to meet assignment deadlines, the quality of work submitted, your level of participation in class discussions, how you work with others and on your own, and your motivation and self-discipline.